On the risk of fatigue failure of structural elements exposed to bottom wave slamming -- Impulse response regime: Framework and Assumptions

-where $\scyU$ and $\scyK$ are respectively the amplitudes of the $1^{\rm st}$ and $k^{\rm th}$ cycle.
-The structural vibratory response is assumed to have time to mostly damp between two successive wave impacts.
+Based on the aforementioned assumptions regarding structural damping, the stress response of a structural detail, induced by a wave impact, can be modeled as a series of cycles with exponentially decaying amplitudes, which can be approximated as follows:

-Following \eq{eq_sn_s1}, the sequence of stress-cycle amplitudes, triggered by a wave impact, is fully determined by the amplitude of the first cycle, $\scyU$.
-In the present study, the magnitude of the stress response is assumed to depend solely on the vertical component of the fluid velocity.\footnote{ For bottom wave slamming, the vertical component of the fluid velocity, at impact, is usually considered as the most decisive variable when estimating the resulting slamming loads (see e.g. \cite{ochi_1973, rassinot_1995, wang_2002, hermundstad_2007, wang_2016}).
-Depending on the shape of the slamming-exposed body, and the desired degree of accuracy, it may be important to include additional kinematic variables -- for instance the free-surface slope, the horizontal fluid velocity, or the fluid acceleration -- as input of the considered slamming model (see e.g. \cite{scolan_2015, helmers_2012, hascoet_2019, hascoet_2020, hascoet_2021}). } The slamming hydrodynamic force and impulse (i.e. the time-integration of the hydrodynamic force) respectively respond quadratically and linearly to the impact velocity.
-The linear dependence of the impulse on the impact velocity, derives from the fact that the characteristic impact duration, $\tip$, is inversely proportional to the impact velocity.
-Then, if the stress responds linearly to the load magnitude (linear elasticity), the first-cycle amplitude may be modeled as:
+where $\scyU$ and $\scyK$ represent the amplitudes of the $1^{\rm st}$ and $k^{\rm th}$ cycles, respectively (see \fig{fig_sketch} for an illustration).
+The structural vibratory response is assumed to have time to mostly dampen between successive wave impacts.

-where $w$ is the vertical component of the fluid velocity at impact, and $S_*$ is a stress normalisation factor, which depends on the sizing of the structural element under study.
-The response exponent, $r$, depends on the considered asymptotic vibratory regime: \begin{itemize} \item $\tvib \gg \tip$: the magnitude of the stress response is proportional to the hydrodynamic force impulse, and therefore to the fluid velocity, leading to $r=1$.
-This regime is illustrated in the right panel of \fig{fig_sketch}; see e.g. \cite{faltinsen_1997} for an experimental and numerical investigation of this dynamical regime. \item $\tvib \ll \tip$: the magnitude of the stress response is proportional to the peak value of the hydrodynamic force, and therefore to the squared value of the fluid velocity, leading to $r=2$.
-This regime is illustrated in the middle panel of \fig{fig_sketch}; see e.g. \cite{tassin_2022}, for recent experiments carried out in this dynamical regime. \end{itemize}
+According to \eq{eq_sn_s1}, the sequence of stress-cycle amplitudes, triggered by a wave impact, is entirely determined by the amplitude of the first cycle, $\scyU$.
+In the present study, the magnitude of the stress response is assumed to depend solely on the vertical component of the fluid velocity.\footnote{ Depending on the shape of the slamming-exposed body, and the desired degree of accuracy, it may be important to include additional kinematic variables -- such as the free-surface slope, the horizontal fluid velocity, or the fluid acceleration -- as inputs to the considered slamming model (see, e.g., \cite{scolan_2015, helmers_2012, hascoet_2019, hascoet_2020, hascoet_2021}). } The slamming impulse, which is the time integral of the slamming force, responds linearly to the impact velocity.
+This linear relationship arises from two factors: (i) slamming loads are proportional to the square of the water-entry velocity (if the latter is assumed to be constant), and (ii) the characteristic water-entry duration, as defined by \eq{eq_tip}, is inversely proportional to the impact velocity.
+Then, if the stress responds linearly to the load impulse (which is expected if condition (\ref{eq_condi_ton_tvib}) is fulfilled and if the structure has a linear elastic behavior), the amplitude of the first cycle may be modeled as follows: